Powered by MOMENTUM MEDIA

 The accounting body argued it is “inappropriate” that small financial advice practices should “bear the brunt of the compensation payments” stemming from a large firm’s collapse.

-In its submission to Senate inquiry into the collapse of Dixon Advisory and its impact on the Compensation Scheme of Last Resort (CSLR), Chartered Accountants Australia and New Zealand (CA ANZ) has pushed for stronger responsibilities for the parent company of a collapsed AFSL.
+In its submission to the Senate inquiry into the collapse of Dixon Advisory and its impact on the Compensation Scheme of Last Resort (CSLR), Chartered Accountants Australia and New Zealand (CA ANZ) has pushed for stronger responsibilities for the parent company of a collapsed AFSL.

 “In the case of a vertically integrated business, where there is common ownership and/or directorship, the responsibility to ensure adequate capital resources to fund compensation to aggrieved clients should fall on the parent entity,” CA ANZ said in its submission.